 The band totally restructured in 2008 with the addition of Brian Stamper on lead guitar.
 Not long after, Lafayette-based artists Kyle Weihe and Jason Smith joined the group to complete the growing sound.
 In April, 2009, TGP kick-started their career with a Nashville Showcase at the famed Rocketown.
 Shortly after TGP released a full length CD with Tate Music Group.
 They were able to open for national touring acts and even had the opportunity to tour around the country.
 But Luke felt like there was just too great a distance between the music and the ministry he was so passionate about.

 In 2011 Luke stepped away from the limelight and traded his music career for time with his family and a place in ministry in the local church.
-For the past few years Luke has been serving as youth pastor in Kokomo Indiana.
-Here he is able to pour into the lives of teens on a more personal level.
-He has the pleasure of leading people in worship throughout the community on a regular basis.
-Over the past couple of years, Luke has gotten even deeper into his musical roots and writing.
-He is currently working on two recording projects.
-Luke truly is not looking for fame.
-He gets all the cheers he needs from his beautiful wife and amazing children.
-His musical goal is to bless others and establish himself as a songwriter/composer.
+For a few years he served in his home town of Kokomo Indiana as a youth pastor.
+There he was able to pour into the lives of teens on a more personal level.
+He had the pleasure of leading people in worship throughout the community on a regular basis.
+Over the course of a few years, Luke had gotten even deeper into his musical roots and writing.